gregfelice/emacs-dx/emacs-dx.md

   - GUI driven.
 Does a really nice job at things, but ultimately not oriented to the terminal oriented developer
 - Emacs Distros
   - Admirable efforts to tame the configuration complexity of Emacs, but still have problems meeting the specific needs of in-demand development roles
+  - Often do too much at the expense of any single real world professional usage scenario
   - Also introduces "higher order" organizational constructs such as profiles, but they are not yet utilized.
 Is there an opportunity to leverage / help accelerate?

 **We will know when we are succeeding when we stop hearing...**